chou27/messageencryptor/README.md

 ## Credits
-1.Created by Soumith Kumar Arja
+1.Created by Soumith Kumar Arja.
 2.Inspired by the Fernet encryption algorithm from the cryptography library.